NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

 NWChemEx SDK
 ------------

-The primary goal of NWChemEx is to provide a platform that performs quantum chemistry at scale on modern high-performance machines.
-None the less it is also our intent to have NWChemEx be user friendly and to excel at performing quantum chemical research including methods development.
-To this end we purpose the NWChemEx SDK (software development kit) which is comprised of two major components:
+In order to meet the use cases laid out in the previous section we purpose the NWChemEx SDK (software development kit).
+Summarily NWChemEx SDK is comprised of two major components:
 - Scripting layer
   - Runtime aspect
     - User-friendly API to run basic quantum chemistry